vitiral/artifact_py/README.md

   - Artifacts are now specified by the anchor in a header.
 Conventionally it will look like `# This is my spec (SPC-mine) {#SPC-mine}`.
 The `{#SPC-mine}` is a standard markdown anchor used to create a reference.
-The `(SPC-min)` is by-convention so that humans can see that the header is specifying an artifact.
+The `(SPC-mine)` is by-convention so that humans can see that the header is specifying an artifact.
   - Artifact attributes are specified with a fenced code block.
 See [SPC-design] for an example.